askaikai/EEGprocess/README.md

 4. TFR_hanning: performs time-frequency analysis
 5. makeGA: creates grand-average of power across subjects
 6. compare_tasks: runs permutation t-test to compare tasks. creates stat maps
+7. ft_classify_EEG_allchan: runs classification between trial types at each electrode. run this function at individual level, and perform permutation t-test

 ### Notes
 * raw data (in raw data folder) should be named: "EEG011.edf" and "EEG011.lay". first 2 digits are sub number, and the last digit is the session number.